-Focus Area Countermeasure Description Cost (Relative) Estimated Crash Reduction (%) Kansas Motorcycle Task Force An all-volunteer group managed by the Kansas Traffic Safety Resource Office (KTSRO) dedicated to reducing injuries and fatalities for motorcyclists through awareness, education, improving safety, and licensing for riders.
-Increased awareness of motorcyclists and education on how to safely ride (learned through the licensing process or through supplemental means) can help reduce injuries and fatalities. \$ NA Motorcycle Priority Network is a public-facing map that establishes a system of motorcyclist facilities; by publicizing routes (e.g., K-5, US-73/K-7, etc.), motorcyclists can know which routes to take that are best suggested for them and the public can know to expect motorcycles on these routes, increasing driver awareness of motorcyclists.
-Motorcycle Rider Training Encourage participating in local motorcycle rider training through Johnson County Community College (JCCC), Kansas City, Kansas Community College (KCKCC) or other local training for new riders. \$ NA Motorcyclists \$ NA Strategies to Increase Rider Conspicuity and Use of Protective Clothing Strategies to Increase Rider Conspicuity and Use of Protective Clothing \$ NA
+Focus Area Countermeasure Description Cost (Relative) Estimated Crash Reduction (%) Motorcyclists Kansas Motorcycle Task Force An all-volunteer group managed by the Kansas Traffic Safety Resource Office (KTSRO) dedicated to reducing injuries and fatalities for motorcyclists through awareness, education, improving safety, and licensing for riders.
+Increased awareness of motorcyclists and education on how to safely ride (learned through the licensing process or through supplemental means) can help reduce injuries and fatalities. \$ NA Motorcycle Priority Network A Motorcycle Priority Network is a public-facing map that establishes a system of motorcyclist facilities; by publicizing routes (e.g., K-5, US-73/K-7, etc.), motorcyclists can know which routes to take that are best suggested for them and the public can know to expect motorcycles on these routes, increasing driver awareness of motorcyclists. \$ NA Motorcycle Rider Training Encourage participating in local motorcycle rider training through Johnson County Community College (JCCC), Kansas City, Kansas Community College (KCKCC) or other local training for new riders. \$ NA Strategies to Increase Rider Conspicuity and Use of Protective Clothing The National Highway Traffic Safety Administration (NHTSA) suggests that riders should wear clothing that provides both protection and visibility, including well-constructed jackets, pants, boots, gloves, and helmets with face shields, as well as encouraging continuous headlight use to increase conspicuity. \$ NA